This post was updated on October 7th, 2019

 Chronic inflammation, and hormone dysregulation are the hallmarks of a PCOS diagnosis and it’s these same two mechanisms that cause all of our unwanted symptoms.
 Since what we eat has a massive impact on both of these issues, it doesn’t matter if you’re trying to lose weight, get pregnant, or overcome hair and skin issues, by avoiding the foods I’ve listed above you can expect to see dramatic results.

-I was able to overcome PCOS and fall pregnant naturally by following these principles and I have now seen hundreds of other women conquer their own personal Mt Everest using this same approach.
+I was able to overcome PCOS and fall pregnant naturally by following these principles and I have now seen thousands of other women conquer their own personal Mt Everest using this same approach.

 The Next Step To Take